Pro-Learning-Hub/School-Hub/youtubeDownloaderService/challenges.md

 ## Helloo 🤦‍♂️😇
 ## Ok, Using ExecFileSync while at teh same time you expect more that one request at the same time, blocks the main thread and you can't even get a status response or something..
 Rely more on promises, wrap execFile with it's callback in a promise and resolve on success and reject on failure

+## The darn youtube doesn't wanna send stream URLs now..
+I took the manifest.. parse it and take the 10s of URLs to stream tiny segments of the video.. fetch them one by one and pass the result in the pipe to the cache file and to the user and keep the pipe open after each segment and when i'm done.. i close the pipe.